 Herniated Lumbar Disc also known as Lumbosacral Radiculopathy (“slipped disc”, “ruptured disc”) is a medical term for the pain (lower back and legs), numbness, tingling and weakness associated with a herniated disc in the lumbar (lower back) region.
-Patients often undergo significant suffering and reduction in quality of life with this condition.
+Patients often undergo significant suffering and reduction in quality of life with this condition, especially if they’re in full-time employement.
+Moving all day long or being sat in the same position for the whole day can have lasting effects.
+If the patient works in an office, it’s recommended that they have a suitable office chair that comes with lumbar supprt.
+Examples of these chairs can be found on office monster, or with chair manufactures who specialise in these kinds of injuries.
+A good chair will provide support so that the top half of the spine isn’t putting too much pressure on the bottom half of the spine.
+Additionally, those who are very active in their jobs will need to rest a little more than the average employee.
+Straining the area even more is very possible when you’re constantly moving.
 It is the most common type of disc herniation.
 Lumbosacral disc herniation occurs in the lower back region, typically between the fourth and fifth lumbar (L4-L5) or fifth lumbar and first sacral (L5-S1) vertebral bodies but can occur in any disc of the lumbar spine.
 The essence of the condition is a tear in the fibrous outer ring of the disc between vertebrae which then allows for the central component (nucleus pulposus) to protrude out.
 This nucleus pulposus carries a cascade of inflammatory chemicals that often irritate and compress lumbar spinal nerves causing symptoms.
 This can occur spontaneously or from trauma, lifting, and straining of the lower back.

 Symptoms of this condition depend on the location and severity of the herniation.
 In terms of location, there are five lumbar vertebral bodies with discs between them (these are the ones that can herniate) with 2 spinal nerves exiting at each level.
 Vertebral discs provide support and mobility for the lower back region.
 Severity is often caused by how much of the disc has herniated and subsequently compressed the surrounding lumbar spinal nerve.
 Patients’ symptoms can range from mild sensory changes in the lower back, buttock, thigh, foot or toe to numbness, tingling, paresthesia, sharp shooting pain, muscle weakness, and leg paralysis.
 Severe symptoms, including loss of bowel or bladder function, should warrant immediate medical evaluation.